Mr-Un1k0d3r/DLLsForHackers/README.md

 # Why?

-I've seen to many POC with code been executed in the `DLL_PROCESS_ATTACH`.
-In fact most of the of the time the malcious code will not work as stated by Microsoft (https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-best-practices).
+I've seen too many POC with code been executed in the `DLL_PROCESS_ATTACH`.
+In fact most of the time the malcious code will not work as stated by Microsoft (https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-best-practices).

 You should never perform the following tasks from within DllMain: